Modou Barrow: Reading

 On 21 July 2017, Swansea rejected a bid from Reading in the region of £1.25 million, before Barrow signed a four-year contract with Reading on 3 August for an undisclosed fee.
 He scored his first goal for Reading in a 2–1 home win against Aston Villa on 15 August.

-Denizlispor (loan)
+Loan to Denizlispor

 On 12 August 2019, Denizlispor announced the signing of Barrow on a season-long loan deal, with Reading confirming the deal a day later.

 Jeonbuk Hyundai Motors

 On 20 July 2020, Reading confirmed the permanent transfer of Barrow to Jeonbuk Hyundai Motors.

 Al-Ahli

-On 16 January 2023, Al Ahli Saudi announced the signing of Barrow from Jeonbuk Hyundai Motors.
+On 16 January 2023, Saudi First Division League club Al Ahli Saudi announced the signing of Barrow from Jeonbuk Hyundai Motors.

+Loan to Sivasspor

+On 28 August 2023, Barrow joined Sivasspor on a one-year loan.

+Abha

+On 16 September 2024, Saudi First Division League club Abha.

+Incheon United

+On 3 February 2025, Barrow joined K League 2 club Incheon United.

 International career

 On 31 March 2015, Barrow was called up for the Sweden national under-21 football team, however he pulled out of the squad due to an injury he had sustained.

 In May 2015, he was called up for the Gambia national football team, and on 22 May, he confirmed on his Twitter account that he had decided to play for his native Gambia.
 Barrow made his debut for Gambia during the 2017 Africa Cup of Nations qualification in a goalless draw away to South Africa on 13 June 2015.

 Barrow scored his first international goal on 27 March 2017, opening a 2–1 friendly win over the Central African Republic in Kenitra, Morocco.

 He played in the 2021 Africa cup of Nations, his national team's first continental tournament, where they made a sensational quarter-final.